Aldanoah/Touhou-Fruit-Catcher-Pygame/README.md

 =installation steps=
 <br>
-Download the latest Executable from the released tab or alternatively run in console using the following commands.
-Please ensure that the game directory is the current working directory before proceeding.
+Please download the latest executable from the releases tab or alternatively run in console using the following commands.
+Ensure that the game directory is the current working directory before proceeding.

 <p>1) wsl --install --webdownload</p>
 <p>2) sudo apt-get install python-is-python3</p>